This article is an announcement of new functionality.

 - Once installed on a mobile device, the application registers deep links that it can process in the mobile operating system.

-- When a user clicks a deep link, the mobile operating system determines which application processes the link.
+- When a user clicks a deep link, the mobile operating system determines which application processes this link.

 - The found application is started and the used deep link is passed to this application to be parsed by the application itself.

 - In the mobile application, the URLTransitionProcessing event handler is triggered.
-It gets the deep link that started the mobile application for the input.
+As input, it gets the deep link that started the mobile application.

-Starting the 1C mobile application in Android via the intent mechanism
+Starting 1C mobile application in Android via the intent mechanism

 When starting the 1C mobile application via a URL, we can pass additional parameters in string format only.
 In addition, there is a URL length limit (it depends on the specific OS version).

 In Android OS, 1C mobile applications can now be started from other applications via the intent mechanism.
 This allows you to pass various types of data (for example, arrays) to the application, which increases the amount of information passed to the application.